Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality

+\begin{CJK*}{GBK}{song} { Journal of computer science and technology: Instruction for authors.
+JOURNAL OF COMPUTER SCIENCE AND TECHNOLOGY} \thefootnote

-Enumerating all connected subgraphs of a given order from graphs is a computationally challenging task.
-In this paper, we propose two algorithms for enumerating all connected induced subgraphs of a given order from connected undirected graphs.
+{ \bf Abstract} \quad { Mining subgraphs with interesting structural properties from networks (or graphs) is a computationally challenging task.
+In this paper, we propose two algorithms for enumerating all connected induced subgraphs of a given cardinality from networks (or connected undirected graphs in networks).
 The first algorithm is a variant of a previous well-known algorithm.
-The algorithm enumerates all connected induced subgraphs of order $k$ in a bottom-up manner.
+The algorithm enumerates all connected induced subgraphs of cardinality $k$ in a bottom-up manner.
 The data structures that lead to unit time element checking and linear space are presented.
-Different from previous algorithms that either work in a bottom-up manner or in a reverse search manner, an algorithm that enumerates all connected induced subgraphs of order $k$ in a top-down manner by recursively deleting vertices is proposed.
-The data structures used in the implementation are also presented.
-The correctness and complexity of the top-down algorithm is analysed and proven.
-Experimental results show that the variant bottom-up algorithm outperforms the other algorithms for enumerating connected induced subgraphs of small order, and the top-down algorithm is fastest among the state-of-the-art algorithms for enumerating connected induced subgraphs of large order.
+Different from previous algorithms that either work in a bottom-up manner or a reverse search manner, an algorithm that enumerates all connected induced subgraphs of cardinality $k$ in a top-down manner is proposed.
+The correctness and complexity of the top-down algorithm are theoretically analyzed and proven.
+In the experiments, we evaluate the efficiency of the algorithms using a set of real-world networks from various fields.
+Experimental results show that the variant bottom-up algorithm outperforms the state-of-the-art algorithms for enumerating connected induced subgraphs of small cardinality, and the top-down algorithm can achieve an order of magnitude speedup over the state-of-the-art algorithms for enumerating connected induced subgraphs of large cardinality.}